Best Cyber Monday mesh router deals

-The Google Nest WiFi mesh system is more than $100 off at B&H Photo!
-Mesh routers are the perfect gift for the whole family, since a great mesh kit provides strong Wi-Fi for everything from smartwatches to gaming consoles, and enables the entire range of connected home products.
+The Google Nest WiFi mesh system is $80 off at B&H Photo!
+Mesh routers are the perfect gift for the whole family, since a great mesh kit provides strong Wi-Fi for everything from smartwatches to gaming consoles and enables the entire range of connected home products.

 Retailers like Amazon and Best Buy are offering up some great sales on mesh Wi-Fi kits, and we've seen great deals direct from manufacturers, too.
 You can expect to see more of these great deals on through the rest of the holidays, but if you see a bargain that strikes your fancy, act fast — individual sales come and go quickly.